Skip to main content

 3. You're paying for a VPN and a password manager separately.
 Proton Unlimited at $12.99/mo is the value play — you get Drive, Mail, VPN, Pass, Calendar, and it's actually cheaper than paying $8 + $3 + $5 for three separate services.

 4. You're on Apple ecosystem with iCloud.
-Enable iCloud Advanced Data Protection if you haven't — that brings iCloud Drive's security up to Proton's level, and the integration with everything Apple is already tight.
+Enable iCloud Advanced Data Protection if you haven't (not available in the UK since 2025) — that brings iCloud Drive's security up to Proton's level, and the integration with everything Apple is already tight.
 Proton Drive becomes redundant unless you want Apple-independence.

 5. Photographer / video creator with 1 TB+ of media.
 Proton Unlimited gets you 500 GB; for 1-2 TB you're looking at upgrading to Proton Family.
 Google One at $9.99/month for 2 TB is still cheaper at that tier.
 If photo/video privacy matters less than cost, Google wins.
 If it does, pay for Proton.